 The proposed changes in the online gambling landscape of Ontario are drawing interest from all the big shots in the industry, as well as some unlikely participants such as the Torstar Corp., which owns the Toronto Star newspaper.
 Seeing a newspaper in the casino business is unusual.
 Still, the logic is simple: It wants a share of the enormous market potential, which it could then use to prop up its newspaper business.

-The effort to make single-event sports wagering legal has set many things in motion, and the biggest names in the gambling sphere, such as FanDuel, Caesars and DraftKings, caught on pretty early.
-Caesars already owns the first and one of the biggest land-based casinos in Ontario, Caesars Casino Windsor.
-These giants bring competitive odds, immersive betting, and battle-tested methods of keeping players happy, which is bound to give them leverage in any aspiring market, including Ontario’s.
+Bottom line, the effort to make single-event sports wagering legal has set many things in motion.
+And the biggest names in the gambling sphere, such as FanDuel, Caesars and DraftKings, caught on pretty early.
+Caesars already owns Caesars Windsor, the first and one of the biggest land-based casinos in Ontario.
+These giants bring competitive odds, immersive betting, and battle-tested methods of keeping players happy, which is bound to give them leverage in Ontario’s aspiring market.

 Will online casinos offer apps?